agokhankarabiyik/agokhankarabiyik.github.io/_posts/2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract.md

 HOG + Linear SVM was another option to localize the ROI before extracting; but I didn't try it as HOG doesn’t work well with different aspect ratios.
 And I wasn't sure if it'd be worth the time I would spend if I created a training dataset and train the model etc.

 Then, I changed my approach and decided to apply dilation to images a few times to obtain white blobs in place of the text.
-I found the contours in the images and used the bounding boxes of these contours to temporarily segment the images then fed them into Tesseract.
+I found the contours in the images and used the bounding boxes of these contours to temporarily segment the images then fed them into PyTesseract.
 It is, apparently, not the best solution; however, it worked well enough under these circumstances.

 ```python